leocasarsa/Lab-Notebook/README.md

 # Lab Notebook

 Notebook with records of my work with the Probabilistic Computing group.

-The work is subdivided in two tasks: Generator-Emulator and Blackbox.
+(Not up-to-date)